ionic-team/ionic-docs/src/content/layout/structure.md

 ## Common page layouts

-Most pages in an Ionic app will have atleast a `header` and `content` while some will also have a footer.
+Most pages in an Ionic app will have at least a `header` and `content` while some will also have a footer.
 Here is a common header + content layout:

 ```html
 <ion-header>